 The following general guidelines will help you get through the housetraining/adjustment period.

-- You should start over as if the dog was never trained in the first place.
+- When first bringing your new canine companion home, you should start over as if the dog was never trained in the first place.
 Use preventative measure to establish good toilet habits—you should not wait for the dog to signal!
 Most puppies/dogs will have to eliminate in the morning when they wake up, 15-20 minutes after eating, after any vigorous play period, and after napping.
 Keep a calendar and record the time of each success and mistake.
 You may notice a pattern that will help you plan.

 - Feed at set times (adult dogs two times per day; puppies three times a day).
 Do not vary the schedule.
 Place the food down for 15 minutes.
 The dog should be fed in a quiet atmosphere with no interruptions.
 If the dog does not eat, remove the food.
 The dog will be hungry at the next feeding.
 It is very normal for a dog to miss a feeding or two.
 If you are concerned you should contact a veterinarian for further advice regarding feeding.